-- CC BY-ND: This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, and only so long as attribution is given to the creator.
+CC BY-ND: This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, and only so long as attribution is given to the creator.
 The license allows for commercial use.
-CC BY-ND includes the following elements: - BY Credit must be given to the creator
+CC BY-ND includes the following elements:

-ND No derivatives or adaptations of the work are permitted - CC BY-NC-ND: This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the creator.
-CC BY-NC-ND includes the following elements: - BY Credit must be given to the creator
+ND - No derivatives or adaptations of the work are permitted

+CC BY-NC-ND: This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the creator.
+CC BY-NC-ND includes the following elements: